What we’re about

 🟣 Accessibility:

 Hot Bi Beverages!
 The Bi Coffee group (a separate group) meets at 3–6.30pm on the first Saturday of every month.
-The usual Leon is closed, so the group is now (temporarily) meeting in a Caffè Nero.
+The old Leon venue is permanently closed, so the group now meets in a Caffè Nero near Tottenham Court Road/Shaftesbury Avenue.

 The venue: Caffè Nero, the Central Saint Giles one; at the bottom (south end) of Earnshaw Street, at the corner with Shaftesbury Avenue (a big junction); round the corner from Tottenham Court Road Station.